-Our corner of the world is no longer quite the hidden gem it once was: the National Trust now looks after the Iron Age fort of Hambledon Hill; Hauser & Wirth have opened a gallery in Bruton, the well-known Cork Street gallery, Messum’s, has opened in nearby Tisbury to much acclaim and glossy magazines never stop extolling the virtues of the Cranborne Chase: “the new Cotswolds”, apparently.
+Our corner of the world is no longer quite the hidden gem it once was: the National Trust now looks after the Iron Age fort of Hambledon Hill; Hauser & Wirth have opened a gallery in Bruton, the well-known Cork Street gallery, Messum’s, has opened in nearby Tisbury to much acclaim and glossy magazines never stop extolling the virtues of the Cranborne Chase.